Starlin Castro: 2011: All-Star season

 2011 was Castro's first full season as an MLB player, and also marked his first All-Star Game selection, as he was one of three shortstops selected to the National League All-Star team.
 Castro was the youngest Chicago Cub player to make an All-Star team.
 Castro stole two bases in the All-Star Game despite having only one plate appearance, tying him for the most stolen bases in a single All-Star Game.
 The same day, Castro received Edward Jones Player of the Month Award honors.
 Castro was the National League Player of the Week twice during the 2011 season.

 On September 23, 2011, Castro got his 200th base hit of the season, at Busch Stadium against the rival St. Louis Cardinals, and was the youngest member of the Cubs to ever do so.

 Castro was the youngest player to ever lead the National League in hits, achieving the feat with his 207th hit of the season on September 28, 2011.
 Castro's game jersey was sent to the Hall of Fame, in a similar manner to his MLB debut's game jersey.
 His line for the 2011 season was .307/.341/.432, and it was the first season in which he hit double digit home runs (10).
 Overall, Castro finished the 2011 season with a .307 batting average, 10 home runs and 66 RBI.
 His 207 base hits and 674 at-bats both led the National League.

 On defense, he led all National League shortstops in assists, with 446, and all major league shortstops in errors, with 29.
 He also had the lowest fielding percentage for a shortstop (.961).

 2012: All-Star season

 Castro was selected to the National League All-Star team along with teammate Bryan LaHair.
 Castro finished the 2012 season playing all 162 games with a .283 average, 14 homers, and 78 RBI.
-He was caught stealing 13 times which led the MLB.
+He was caught stealing 13 times which led MLB.
 He also led the National League again with 646 at-bats and 465 assists as a shortstop.
 In August, Castro and the Cubs agreed to a contract extension through the 2019 season with a team option for 2020, with total guaranteed compensation of $60 million.